akbhowmi/CV_AT_COSMIC_DAWN/README.md

 redshift_width=0.1     # Redshift width.
 Do not exceed box size of BlueTides i.e. 400 Mpc/h.

-survey_length_in_arc_sec=200.    # Length of the survey.
+survey_length_in_arc_sec=200.    # Length of the survey in arcsec.
 Do not exceed box size of BlueTides i.e. 400 Mpc/h.

 survey_aspect_ratio=2.          # Aspect ratio of the survey